 - For a low carb version, use sugar substitute and arrowroot powder.
 You can change out the ingredients to regular brown sugar and cornstarch instead if carbs are not a concern for you.

 - I use the paste versions of garlic and ginger.
 But you can easily use ground.
 Just use only a teaspoon or two since the ground is more concentrated.
 Taste the sauce and adjust as you like.

 Szechuan cuisine is much spicier than teriyaki recipes.
 This is mainly due to the use of Szechuan peppercorns, Chinese 5 spice powder and chili peppers.
 Teriyaki flavored pork is much milder and more sweet and savory with a brown sauce and green onions.

 Szechuan recipes use less vegetables and usually have some crunch from nuts or seeds.
 While teriyaki beef and pork recipes will have more vegetables stir fried into the dish.

 Our family eats pork almost every week.
 One of our favorite quick meals is Lemon Pepper Pork chops since they are so juicy, flavorful and quickly cooked on the grill.
+Another tender pork recipe to try is my Dutch Oven Pork Chops.
 According to Healthline, pork is a very high protein, low sodium and 0 carb meat that is a very healthy choice to include in our meals.
 Cuts of pork such as loin, sirloin and tenderloin all have about 22-24 grams of protein per 3 ounce serving.
 Pork has both saturated and unsaturated fat similar to other red meats.

 According to Cook's Illustrated, the loin is the tenderest cut to use.
 Tenderloin or boneless rib or loin chops can be used.
 These cuts of pork also dry out if overcooked so they are perfect for quickly stir frying with a delicious sauce.